-Last week Max Rossberg, US-Wilderness expert Garry Oye and Nick Huisman visited the Königsbrücker Heide Wilderness in Germany.
+Last week European Wilderness Society and US-Wilderness expert Garry Oye visited the Königsbrücker Heide Wilderness in Germany.
 Königsbrücker Heide was Quick-Audited in 2014 and is scheduled to undergo a Full-Audit later this year.
-For Nick, the Königsbrücker Heide is extra interesting, as it became a no-go zone in the same year he was born.
+For our youngest Wilderness team member, the Königsbrücker Heide is extra interesting, as it became a no-go zone in the same year he was born.
 Twenty-five years of free willing land, where nature is not interrupted or controlled by humans.
 The 5,500 ha core zone showed nature’s impressive forces, returning the land to its natural wilderness.

 How nature takes back the land

 The best examples are the remains of concrete buildings that were constructed during the military trainings.
 Different kinds of bunkers and shelters were build for exercises of the German and Sovjet armies.
 But in 25 years, nature took over these concrete buildings and literally tore them apart.
 We visited an old bunker that was blown into pieces, where big chunks of concrete are lying around.
 The weather made them so brittle, that you can easily break it in two with your own hands.
 Another shelter we saw is totally overgrown, as the roots penetrate further into the concrete every year.

 There used to be roads in Königsbrücker Heide, using big concrete plates.
 Parts have been removed by the management team, parts have been left to be handled by nature.
 Those parts broke into smaller pieces and now mosses, grasses and even entire pine trees grow in-between the gaps.